 A child may feel they are missing out on what they imagine is the perfect family and may look to the Internet to fill those needs or insecurities.
-Be aware of this.
-(For example, looking for a father or mother figure or looking for someone who understands)
+Be aware of this. (for example, looking for a father or mother figure or looking for someone who understands)

 Healthy family dynamics - Let the other parent/carer know what the child is saying.
 Offer support in both homes.
 You know your child.
 Each one is different and will need different amounts of time, touch, reassurance, and attention.
-One child might sail through the puberty and adolescence while the other becomes very withdrawn, anxious, angry, and unhappy.
+One child might sail through puberty and adolescence, while the other becomes very withdrawn, anxious, angry, and unhappy.
 When you share your observations, you get a better picture of what's happening and can better resolve the issue.
-Predators look for children who are saying things that show they are feeling isolated, ignored, or misunderstood.
+Predators look for children that are saying things that show they are feeling isolated, ignored, or misunderstood, particularly extremists that are looking to recruit.